quarkslab/pastis/doc/usage.rst

 pastis-honggfuzz usage
 ======================

-The program ``pastis-honggfuzz`` is the main binary using the hf-wrapper library to interact with the broker.
+The program ``pastis-honggfuzz`` is the main binary using the pastis-hf library to interact with the broker.
 It can either be launched locally in offline mode or with the broker in an online mode.